afman42/race-car-vue-voice-control/README.md

 - Do not use VPN or proxy
 - use earphone
 - browser
-  - based chrome 'test'
+  - `chrome test`
-    - desktop: PC or laptop
+    - desktop: PC or laptop - feel full of features
+    - smartphone: half feel full of features
     - etc

 - Click listening,